-Given the new SBA subcontractor rules, subcontractors should pay special attention to whether or not they still can be ostensibly affiliated.
-Although the new affiliation rules relax the possibility of becoming affiliated, Ostensible Subcontractor Rule is still alive and well. the
+Given the new SBA subcontractor rules and regulations, subcontractors should pay special attention to whether or not they still can be ostensibly affiliated.
+Although the new SBA affiliation rules relax the possibility of becoming affiliated, Ostensible Subcontractor Rule is still alive and well. the

 The new rules are not intended for the prime contractor to now become unusually reliant on the subcontractor.
 Instead, the new rules allow the prime to subcontractor out work to small businesses that are similarly situated.

 How small business subcontractors become ostensibly affiliated

 What does affiliation mean?
 Incumbent contractors: As newly organized businesses, prime contractors should be cautious when hiring incumbent employees.
 When all of the employees involved in performing the contract will be current or former employees of the incumbent, then the prime can still be ostensibly affiliated when it is bringing on a substantial amount of employees from the incumbent contractor.